gustavocq/gustavocq/README.md

-:computer: I'm starting studies as a developer!
+:computer: I'm starting studies as a developer Front-End!

 :house_with_garden: I’m from Brazil.